kenmintae/color-lover/readme.md

 - Replicate design
   - [Font](./font.md)
   - Styles.
-The sketch file has an included swatches artboard which includes the colors you can use.
+The sketch file has an included a swatches artboard which includes the colors you can use.
 Take note of the small details.
   - Iconography.
 The sketch file has the icons that should be used where necessary in the icons artboard.
 These can be exported and used as you see fit.
 - Replicate functionality
-  - Fetch and display a list of colors from a backend (example Node/Express) which has a database of colors (minimum 100).
+  - To prevent unnecessary use of time setting up and building a node server to respond with a list of colors, we've provided a pre-built GraphQL api which is readily available to fetch and display a list of colors from.
+Information for the GraphQL Server provided is at the bottom of this readme.
   - Clicking the "load more" button should retrieve an "number of your choice" more colors from the colors database and display them on the homepage colors list *optional implementation: instead of having a "load more" button trigger, you may also implement infinite scrolling that loads more colors automatically as the user scrolls*
   - When a color is clicked, it should be saved to the color cart.
   - Cart Icon that displays the current number of added colors in the sites header.